Potato Bhaji & Chapatis

 - 6 dried curry leaves

-- 2 green chilies, sliced into 4 pieces each
+- 2 green chillies, sliced into 4 pieces each

 - 1 large onion, finely chopped